ejustroboticsclub/Go-Dive-Derby-2024/rov-setup/README.md

     ```
     nano ~/.bashrc
     ```
-    At the end of the file write:
+    At the end of the file, write:
     ```
     alias noetic="source /opt/ros/noetic/setup.bash"
     ```